-Jesus takes Peter, James and John to a mountaintop and there they have ~ well ~ a “peak” experience extraordinaire.
+Jesus takes Peter, James and John to a mountaintop and there they have–a–“peak” experience extraordinaire.

-I’d like to begin as I did last week with some notes from Scripture scholar William Barclay.
-He say that tradition has it that this event took place on Mount Tabor but is no more than 1,000 feet high.
-It is more likely , Barclay, suggests, that the transfiguration event took place on snow-covered Mount Hermon that is 9,200 feet high where there would be more solitude.
+I’d like to begin once again with some notes from Scripture scholar William Barclay.
+He says that tradition has it that this event took place on Mount Tabor but it’s no more than 1,000 feet high.
+Barclay suggests it’s more likely, that the transfiguration event took place on snow-covered Mount Hermon that’s 9,400 feet high where there would be more solitude.

-Then he talks about the significance of the cloud.
+He also explains the significance of the cloud.
 In Jewish thought, God’s presence is regularly connected with the cloud.
 It was in the cloud that Moses met God.
 It was in the cloud that God came to the tabernacle.
 Here, the descent of the cloud was a way of saying the Messiah had come.
 All the gospel writers speak of the luminous cloud which overshadowed them on the mountain.
 All through history the luminous cloud stood for the shechinah, which was nothing less than the glory of the Almighty God.
 In Exodus, we read of the pillar of fire that was to lead the people away from their slavery.
 “And the cloud covered the tent of meeting and glory of the Lord filled the tabernacle.”
 (Exodus 40:34)

 First, it did something significant for Jesus.
-He had made the decision to go to Jerusalem, which meant facing the Cross and his death.
+In the desert, he had made the decision to go to Jerusalem, that meant facing the Cross and his death.
 On the mountain he received the approval of Moses and Elijah.
 They basically said, “Go on!”
-And he received the wonderful affirmation of his Father, who basically said, “You are acting as I own beloved Son should and must act.
+And he received the wonderful affirmation of his Father, who basically said, “You are acting as my own beloved Son should and must act.
 Go on!”

-And here are my reflections.
-It contrasts with last week’s story of Jesus in the desert being tempted by the devil.
+It’s a great story.
+It contrasts with last week’s story of Jesus in the desert when he was tempted by the devil.
 Today Jesus is receiving a wonderful affirmation.

-Peter, James and John are genuinely high in this morning’s gospel story.
-First, they’re on a mountain – that’s high already, and secondly, they see Jesus transfigured before them in dazzling glory.
-This is a wonderful spiritual high , lest you get the wrong idea.
+Peter, James and John are genuinely high.
+First, they’re on a mountain – that’s exhilarating already, and secondly, they see Jesus transfigured before them in dazzling glory.
+This is a wonderful spiritual high, lest you get the wrong idea.
 For Peter, James and John, this is as good a high as it gets – seeing the Son of God in his true glory.
 They’re blown away.

-Peter, speaking for all of them, wants to stay there, at least, a good while longer.
+Peter, speaking for all of them; he wants to stay there, at least, a while longer.
 But it doesn’t happen.
 They have to come back down from the mountain.
 We might say they had to return to reality, but that’s not accurate.
 The vision of Jesus in brilliant light was reality too.
 It wasn’t imaginary.
 It wasn’t an illusion.
 It was a real moment in their lives.

-It can happen in our spiritual life, too.
+Such a moment can happen in our spiritual life, too.
 A retreat or some other spiritual experience can send us soaring.
-At such moments, we may feel the immense joy of God’s love and affirmation intensely.
+At such moments, we may feel the immense joy of God’s love and an intense personal affirmation .
 But the experience inevitably fades.
 We “come back to reality.”
 But, again, that’s not accurate.
-The spiritual high was also reality; it becomes folded into the rest of our life, like salt that enlivens the taste of food.
+The spiritual high was also reality; it becomes folded into the rest of our life, like salt that gives zests to the taste of food.

-Imagine that you are in Jesus’ company, along with Peter James and John as they are climbing the mountain.
-You are about to have your own mountain top experience.
+Just for a moment, imagine that you are in Jesus’ company, along with Peter James and John as they are climbing the mountain.
+You are about to have your own mountaintop experience.

 Perhaps you’ve lived in a valley all your life or are pretty much confined to the view that four walls bring you.

-In the valleys, your view is limited; you cannot see either the sunrise or the sunset.
+In the valleys, your view is limited; you can’t see either the sunrise or the sunset.
 On a mountain top, your horizon gets expanded.
-You can look far into the distance and see the sunrise if you are looking east, or the sunset if you are looking west.
+You can look far into the distance and see the sunrise if you look east, or the sunset if you look west.
 Life in a valley can be boring, dull, monotonous.
-Life as viewed from a mountain top can be exhilarating and exciting.
+Life as viewed from a mountaintop can be exhilarating and engaging.

-You may never have a mountain top experience like Peter, James and John have had.
-Even ONE mountain top experience ~ one “peak experience” as Abraham Maslow likes to call them can be life-changing.
+You may never have a mountaintop experience like Peter, James and John have had.
+Even one mountaintop experience–one “peak experience” as Abraham Maslow likes to call them can be life-changing.